 Since its launch in 2013, AirHelp’s legal team has successfully challenged airlines that attempt to dodge their liability using unfounded arguments.
 For instance:

-- On one of the Greek islands, an airline maintained that a delay was caused by the need to wait for the sun to de-ice the aircraft naturally.
+- Natural causes: On one of the Greek islands, an airline maintained that a delay was caused by the need to wait for the sun to de-ice the aircraft naturally.

-- In Germany, one airline maintained that a passenger who was filing for compensation did not exist at all.
+- The mystery passenger: In Germany, one airline maintained that a passenger who was filing for compensation did not exist at all.

 AirHelp Efforts Change Jurisdiction